kdeldycke/kevin-deldycke-blog/content/posts/heroic-journey-to-raid-5-data-recovery.md

 I skip here the epic substory in which I wasted days in a search of a working keyboard, but I let you imagine how such adventures makes my week...

 Eventually, I was able to analyze the situation in details.
-My first reflex ?
+My first reflex?
 Check that disks are not physically dead:

     :::bash
     $ fdisk -l /dev/sda